pkiraly/pkiraly.github.io/topics.md

 ### <a id="I.3"/><span class="blue">I.3</span> PICA and PICA+

 PICA and PICA+ are metadata schemas for describing bibliographic resources, mainly used in Dutch and German libraries (instead of MARC).
 These schemas contain a fixed set of data elements, but libraries can define their own extra elements.
-Jakob Voß maintains an Avram schema for PICA+.
+The metadata schemas are usually available in documents created for human readers, but these documents, even if they are available in a digital format (e.g. in PDF or HTML) are not processable so that a software could use them as one of the inputs for the analysis.
+For this purpose I have created a JSON representation of the MARC21 schema.<sup>a</sup> Jakob Voß went further and created [Avram schema](https://format.gbv.de/schema/avram/specification), which is a special JSON document describing a metadata schema in a machine processable way (named after Henriette Avram, the inventor of MARC).
+Jakob Voß also maintains an [Avram schema for PICA+](https://format.gbv.de/schema/avram/schema.json).
 There is some initial code in the QA catalogue which reads Avram schema and uses it as an input for model building against which the analyses can be run.

 Research questions and tasks (Computer Science):